Streamlined Taxability Matrices

 - Current Taxability Matrix - Click "North Carolina" to view the most current taxability matrix.

-From the above link, previously published taxability matrices can be accessed by clicking the "Previously Published" button at the top left, then click "+" symbol to the right of "North Carolina" to display all previously published versions available.
+From the above link, previously published taxability matrices can be accessed by clicking the "Previously Published" tab at the top left of the web page.
+Once on the "Previously Published" web page, click the "+" symbol to the right of "North Carolina" to display the available previously published versions and their beginning effective dates.
 Click the desired previously published version to view the taxability matrix.

 - Taxability Matrix (11-13) - effective November 12, 2013